ekstremedia/philips-hue-python-aurora-alert/README.md

     python3 bridge-authenticate.py

-Withing 30 seconds, push the Bridge button, then return to the script and press enter
+Within 30 seconds, push the Bridge button, then return to the script and press enter

 ### List all your lights